pdepuydt/ServiceTemplate/README.md

 Contributions are welcome.
 Please fork the repository, create a new branch for your feature or bug fix, and submit a pull request for review.

 ## License
 See the GNU General Public License for more details.
-See the [LICENSE](LICENSE) file for details.
+See the License file for details.

 ## Acknowledgements